BasicallyNo/net-sec/quiz.md

-# Moodle Resources
+## Moodle Resources

-## Week 4
+### Week 4
-1 Which of the following are two common methods of deploying AAA?
+1. Which of the following are two common methods of deploying AAA? <br>
 a.
-Flash-based
+Flash-based<br>
 b.
-Local
+Local<br>
 c.
-Server-based
+Server-based<br>
 d.
-PC-based
+PC-based<br>

 Answer:
-2 The simplest way to store AAA data is to use an ACS server.
-True or False?
+2. The simplest way to store AAA data is to use an ACS server.
+True or False?<br>
 a.
-True
+True<br>
 b.
-False
+False<br>

 Answer:
-3 Server-based AAA does not support accounting.
+3. Server-based AAA does not support accounting.
 True or False?
 a.
 True
 b.
 False
 Answer:
-4 Which authentication protocol is Cisco proprietary?
+4. Which authentication protocol is Cisco proprietary?
 a.
 TACAS+
 b.
 RADIUS
 c.
 LDAP